 If a person holds title to a property, it means they have its legal ownership.
-Title refers to the legal ownership of any property.
+The title refers to the legal owner of any property.
 Any person obtains a title to a property once they receive the transfer document or deed from the property’s owner.
 Once the title is received, it needs to be registered with the land registration department of the government.

 What is Title Insurance?